meefik/meefik.github.io/_posts/2025-11-15-llms-performance-on-amdgpu.md

 ## Benchmark results

-I used the following prompt for testing:
+I used the following prompt for testing text generation performance:

 `Tell me a story about a brave knight who saves a village from a dragon.`

-Here are the benchmark results for various models based on this prompt:
+Here are the benchmark results:

 | Model            | VRAM usage | Prompt          | Response       |
 |------------------|------------|-----------------|----------------|